Rajneesh, and the Lost

 his disciples bus in almost 2,000 homeless people from major American

-cities in an effort to unfairly rig the voting process in his
+cities to unfairly rig the voting process in his favor.
+Some of

-emotional instability.
-Vivek was never depressed during the years
+instability.
+Vivek was never depressed during the years I knew

 Vivek was a glowing student of meditation, but her only meditation